crashlytics/backbone.statemanager/readme.md

 ## Getting Started

-Backbone.StateManager constructor takes two arguments, an state object and an options object, but neither is required.Passed in states will be automatically added and the options are set as an instance property.
+Backbone.StateManager constructor takes two arguments, a state object and an options object, but neither is required.Passed in states will be automatically added and the options are set as an instance property.

 ```coffee
   stateManager = new Backbone.StateManager
   # or
   states =
     foo :
       enter : -> console.log 'enter bar'